-In this work, we collected all Community Notes and corresponding ratings published over a four-year period, from January 23, 2021, to January 23, 2025.
-We applied language detection to filter for English-language Notes and, on this subset, conducted topic modelling, URL and domain extraction, and constructed interaction networks between Contributors based on their ratings of each other’s Notes.
-All processed data—including annotated Notes, interaction networks, and analysis outputs—are publicly released to support future research (see *Resource Availability* section).
-Although our present analysis is limited to English, the accompanying codebase is readily adaptable for multilingual extensions.
+To address these questions, we compile and analyse a comprehensive dataset of all Community Notes and their corresponding ratings over four years, from January 23, 2021, to January 23, 2025.
+We apply language detection to identify English-language Notes and, on this subset, perform topic modelling, extract URLs and domains, and construct interaction networks between Contributors based on their rating behaviour.